ulex/ZenSharp/README.md

 More complex rule, a sort of predifined live template for define class in scope, where class declaration is allowed.
-In ordinary live templates, if you want to specify class acccess before executing live template, you must define independed live templates one for `"public class"`=`pc`, another for `"internal class"=ic` But class can be also be sealed.
+In ordinary live templates, if you want to specify class access before executing live template, you must define independed live templates one for `"public class"`=`pc`, another for `"internal class"=ic` But class can be also be sealed.
 Or static.
 And same access modifier can be applied to interface and enum.